PrabhakarRai/simple-api/README.md

-# simple-file-management
+# simple-api
-Simple Physical File Management System in Golang
+Simple API for key value storage in Golang